Ma27/Ma27ApiKeyAuthenticationBundle/README.md

 This software supports all php versions from php-5.3 up to php-7-nightly.
 The supported symfony version are 2.7, 2.6, 2.5 and 2.4.

-See the symfony 2.3 section for more information about symfony2.3 support